Best Payment Services Bank! Tyro Best Payment Services Bank at Australian Business Banking Awards 2018

 5. Avoid authentication by-pass techniques

-If a card fails to be read by the terminal when tapped or dipped, you should request a different card from the cardholder.
+If a card fails to be read by the machine when tapped or dipped, you should request a different card from the cardholder.

-A magnetic stripe transaction should only be processed when directed by the merchant terminal.
-You should check the card looks genuine and is being correctly tapped or dipped into the merchant terminal before allowing use of the magnetic stripe, as the cardholder may be seeking to by-pass authentication provided by contactless and dipped transactions.
+A magnetic stripe transaction should only be processed when directed by the EFTPOS machine.
+You should check the card looks genuine and is being correctly tapped or dipped into the machine before allowing use of the magnetic stripe, as the cardholder may be seeking to by-pass authentication provided by contactless and dipped transactions.

 It’s not wise to split transactions into smaller amounts, especially when this is requested by the cardholder, as this may result in chargebacks.

-When you dip the card and ask the cardholder to key their PIN, keep focus on your merchant terminal at all times and never allow the cardholder to operate the terminal unattended.
-This will prevent the cardholder from cancelling the authenticated chip transaction, engaging the MOTO functionality on the terminal, and processing a card not present transaction that leaves you vulnerable to fraud chargebacks.
+When you dip the card and ask the cardholder to key their PIN, keep focus on your merchant machine at all times and never allow the cardholder to operate the machine unattended.
+This will prevent the cardholder from cancelling the authenticated chip transaction, engaging the MOTO functionality on the machine, and processing a card not present transaction that leaves you vulnerable to fraud chargebacks.

-When unattended, specifically out of business hours, ensure your merchant terminal is stored safely to avoid theft and manipulation.
-You should check the terminal daily for any signs of tampering.
+When unattended, specifically out of business hours, ensure your machine is stored safely to avoid theft and manipulation.
+You should check the machine daily for any signs of tampering.

 7. Never process payments for others